Now Virgin Mobile lets you bring your own iPhone to its $1-a-year deal

 After the first year, users are switched to the company's standard unlimited data plan at $50 month.
 They'll get an additional six months of service for $1, however, if they upgrade to a new phone.

 But don't wait too long.
-Virgin didn't announce a deadline for the offer, but said the offer is only available for a "short period of time."
+Virgin didn't announce a deadline for the offer but said the deal is available for only a "short period of time."

 Virgin, one of the prepaid arms of Sprint, first announced the $1-a-year service, dubbed Inner Circle, as part of a radical transformation, including no longer selling Android phones.